AlacrisIO/alacrity/README.md

 lowest-common denominator perspective on blockchains.

-Alacrity assumes that blockchain platforms provide per-application chains; in other words, if two distributed applications X and Y are both deployed on chain A, then the messages for X and Y can never be confused with each other.
+Alacrity assumes that blockchain platforms provide per-application chains; in other words, if two decentralized applications X and Y are both deployed on chain A, then the messages for X and Y can never be confused with each other.
 For platforms that do not actually support this, Alacrity compiles messages to be prefixed with unique designations that isolate communication for an application, in a way analogous to ports in TCP/UDP.

-XXX The sub-blockchains are even per-application-instance.
+FRR The sub-blockchains are even per-application-instance.
 If we play
     rock-paper-scissors many time, each instance will have its own prefix or encoding.
 In practice, it's not so much a prefix as it is part of the "address" of the computation: In Bitcoin, you'd